arditian/linktree/README.md

-## Sample Lintree with css and html
+## Sample Lintree with CSS and HTML